Software-Engineering-Group-UP/RSE-UP/chapters/intro_version_control.md

 We have restored the most recent commit.
 Since we didn't commit the change that removed the line that calculates the inverse rank, that work is now lost:
 Git can only go back and forth between committed versions of files.

-This section has demonstrated a few different ways to view differences among versions, and to work with those changes ([Figure](git-cmdline-remote) c).
+This section has demonstrated a few different ways to view differences among versions, and to work with those changes ([Figure Git cmdline - Remote](git-cmdline-remote) c).
 These commands can operate on either individual files or entire commits, and the behavior of them can sometimes differ based on your version of Git.
 Remember to reference documentation, and use `git status` and `git log` frequently to understand your workflow.